FAQs in MEI

 b) The TestAS Engineering Science Module with a percentile rank of 75.

 You can upload missing documents to the application portal until the application deadline, i.e., April 30.
-After this deadline, it will no longer be possible to submit documents.
+After this date, it is no longer possible to submit documents.

-You will receive an email from KIT as soon as your admission letter is available in the application portal.
-This usually happens starting from the second week of May.
+You will receive an email from KIT as soon as your letter of admisson is available in the application portal.
+This usually happens from the second week of May.

 You should apply for your visa immediately after receiving your admission at the responsible German embassy in your home country.
-As an international student, you will need an official permit to stay in Germany for more than three months.
-This confirms your right to live and study in Germany.
+Applying for a residence permit to study in Germany means that international students need official permission to stay in Germany for longer than three months.
+This permit confirms the right to live and study in Germany.
+See also the following information from the Federal Foreign Office: Overview of visa requirements and exemptions when entering the Federal Republic of Germany

-A blocked account is a special type of bank account often used by international students in Germany to prove that they have sufficient financial means for their stay.
-This account allows a certain amount of money to be deposited, which can only be withdrawn in limited monthly amounts during the stay.
+A blocked account is a special type of bank account that is often used by international students in Germany to prove that they have sufficient financial funds for their stay.
+A certain amount of money can be deposited into this account, which can only be withdrawn in limited monthly amounts during the stay.

 The funds in the blocked account are not freely accessible.
-Instead, the account holder is restricted to withdrawing a fixed amount each month (usually €934), ensuring that the money is available throughout the year.
+Instead, the account holder can only withdraw a fixed amount each month (usually €934), which ensures that the money is available throughout the year.

 A blocked account is generally required for students from countries outside the EU or EEA who need a visa to study in Germany.
-Exceptions exist if the student receives a full scholarship covering all costs or if a declaration of commitment from a person living in Germany is provided.
-Overall, the blocked account is a key requirement for many international students to be able to study in Germany.
-For more information, please refer to the Federal Foreign Office's website.
+Exceptions exist if the student receives a full scholarship that covers all costs or if a declaration of commitment from a person living in Germany is provided.
+Overall, the blocked account is a key requirement for many international students in order to be able to study in Germany.
+Further information can be found on the Federal Foreign Office's website.

 After your admission: The fees should be transferred to KIT two weeks before enrolment, which usually starts in September.
 You should also make sure that you receive your visa in time to start your studies.